RaghavRamesh/mooc-notes/Other/Colour Theory Fundamentals/ColourTheoryFundamentals.md

 ---

-### Module 4 - Leveraging Coloraturas as Communication
+### Module 4 - Leveraging Colours as Communication

 ##### Understanding Colour Harmony and Discord